CrossRef/event-data-user-guide/docs/sources/reddit-links.md

 ## What it is

 Users share and discuss links on Reddit.
-The Reddit Links Source looks at the links that are shared in a specific selection of Subreddits (Reddit discussion forums) and visits the webpages that are linked.
+The Reddit Links source looks at the links that are shared in a specific selection of subreddits (Reddit discussion forums) and visits the webpages that are linked.
 The selection of Subreddits that are visited are specified in the `subreddit-list` Artifact.
 The subreddits tend to be scientific or academic in focus.

-This is different to the Reddit Source, which looks at the discussions themselves.
+This is different to the Reddit source, which looks at the discussions themselves.

 ## What it does

  - Visits each subreddit in turn.
  - Fetches all links that were shared since the last visit.
- - Visits each link and looks in the HTML of the webpage for links to DOIs, links to Article Landing Pages and unlinked DOIs.
+ - Visits each link and looks in the HTML of the webpage for links to DOIs, links to article Landing Pages and unlinked DOIs.

 ## Example Event